Close Menu

 3. Bargaining Power of Suppliers

-Suppliers hold power when they control critical inputs, offer unique products, or when businesses have few alternative sources.
-Their influence can lead to higher costs or reduced product quality—both of which can erode profitability.
+Suppliers have significant power when they control essential inputs, provide unique products, or when there are limited alternative sources available.
+This influence can result in increased costs or lower product quality, which can negatively impact profitability.

-Businesses that rely heavily on a single supplier or face high switching costs are more exposed.
-On the other hand, diversified supplier networks can reduce this risk and improve negotiating leverage.
+Companies that depend heavily on a single supplier or face high switching costs are more vulnerable to these risks.
+Conversely, having a diverse network of suppliers can help mitigate this risk and enhance negotiating leverage.

 Ask yourself: